Things about Ham Radio it would be good to know

 • Where can I transmit?
 This LINK shows where you may transmit as a Technician, General, and Extra.

-• Always be alert to where the band edges are for your license, and stay back 3 or more kHz.
+• Always be alert to where the band edges are for your license, and stay back 3 or more KHz.

 • On HF, the trick is to learn which bands will work at what times of the day.